Lux et Veritas Symposium explores ‘Race in America’

 - Marianna Nunez, psychology; “Race from a Sociocultural Perspective”

 - Clevester Moten, business administration; wrap-up and introduction to a future session.

 This virtual symposium is available via Zoom, https://zoom.us/j/91568485256.
 There will be time for questions and answers.

 About Lux et Veritas

 Following high-profile events in the news, in politics and across the country on college campuses, Jackson College President Daniel J. Phelan called together a task force in 2017, Lux et Veritas, or light and truth.

 Lux et Veritas members are called to promote an inclusive, civil, diverse and secure campus for all.
-Helping people understand that it is all right to have opinions and to engage in a healthy debate, but also understand how to respect another’s opinions and, at times, agree to disagree, are important topics.
+Helping people understand that it is all right to have opinions, to engage in a healthy debate, but to also understand how to respect another’s opinions and, at times, agree to disagree, are important topics.